Equilibrium#

 1. If the maximum absolute error among the M-1+5 outer loop error terms is less-than-or-equal-to some small positive tolerance \(toler_{tpi,out}\) in each period along the transition path, \(\max\big|\left(error_{r_p}, error_r, error_w, error_p, error_{bq},error_{tr}\right)\bigr| \leq toler_{tpi,out}\) then the non-steady-state equilibrium has been found.

-2. Make sure that the government budget constraint (128) binds.
+2. Make sure that the government budget constraint (145) binds in every period.

 Under alternative model configurations, the solution algorithm changes slightly.
 When budget_balance = True, the guess of \(\boldsymbol{\hat{TR}}\) in the outer loop is replaced by the guess of \(\boldsymbol{\hat{Y}}\) and transfers are determined a residual from the government budget constraint given revenues and other spending policy.
 When baseline_spending = True, \(\boldsymbol{\hat{TR}}\) is determined from the baseline model solution and not updated in the outer loop described above.
 In this case \(\boldsymbol{\hat{Y}}\) becomes variable that is updates in the outer loop.